-Fuel Valves & Fuel Gauge Sender Access Hatch In The Cockpit Sole Below The Mezzanine Seats Or Workstation
+Fuel Valves & Fuel Gauge Sender Below Access Plate in Aft Cockpit Sole

 5.2 Outboard Engine Fuel System

 The gasoline fuel system has one fuel tank that fills from the port gunnel.
 Each engine is supplied by an independent withdrawal tube and fuel line.